Glow Worm Ultimate 30C Boiler Review [And the Best Alternatives]

 - Short Warranty

-And, it’s the warranty you’ll want to be focusing on.
-A boiler is only as good as the warranty on offer.
-Typically, you’ll want a warranty more than 2 years.
+A boiler is only as good as the warranty on offer; typically, you’ll want a warranty more than 5 years.

-So, there’s no problem with the Ultimate 30C — it’s got a long 5-years.
-And, there’s even the option to extend.
+In this regard, there’s no problem with the Ultimate 30C — it’s got a long, 5 year warranty.
+You even have the option to extend it.

-Should You Buy A Glow Worm Or Worcester?
+Should You Buy a Glow Worm or a Worcester?

-The biggest difference here is price.
+But the biggest difference here is still the price.
 You’ll be able to pick up a 30C for around £900 (expect to pay around £50-75 more for the 35kW version).
 That’s well over £2,000 including boiler installation.

-The boiler’s dimensions are 740 x 418 x 300, so you might struggle to fit that into a kitchen cupboard.
+The boiler’s dimensions are 740 x 418 x 300, so you might struggle to fit it into a kitchen cupboard.

-Like I said, I like Ideal Boilers.
-And the Logic Plus is 700mm x 395mm x 278mm.
-Basically, you ARE going to be able to fit that into a standard kitchen cupboard.
+Like I said many times before, I like Ideal Boilers.
+And the Ideal Logic Plus is 700mm x 395mm x 278mm, so it easily fits that into a standard kitchen cupboard.

 Central Heating & Hot Water Output

-You’ll want to take most boiler’s names with a pinch of salt.
-Take the Worcester 30I for instance; it’s hot water output is 30kw (12.3 litres per minute), but the HEATING is just 24kw.
+You’ll want to take most boilers’ names with a pinch of salt.
+Take the Worcester 30i combi boiler for instance; it’s domestic hot water output is 30kW, but the heat output for your radiators is just 24kW.

-Basically, you’ll be able to power an extra 3-4 radiators using the Glow Worm, when compared with the Worcester equivalent.
-And that means, it’s suitable for a slightly larger property than the 30I is.
+Compared to the Worcester equivalent, you’ll power an extra 3-4 radiators using the 30C.
+And this makes the boiler suitable for a slightly larger property than the Worcester 30i.

 Both the Worcester 30i and the Ultimate 30C are A-Rated.
 If you’ve got a boiler that’s 5-years or older, you’re going to save a tonne on your energy bills by replacing it with this Glow Worm boiler.

-For instance, if you’re currently using a G-Rated boiler (less than 70% efficient), you’ll see savings of around £305 per year, according to the Energy Saving Trust.
+If you’re currently using a boiler with an efficiency rating of G (less than 70% efficient), you may see savings of around £840 per year, according to the Energy Saving Trust.

-And that’s because A-Rated boilers are usually in the ballpark of 90% efficient.
-According to the SEDBUK rating 2009 for the Glow Worm, it’s 89.3% efficient, with the 35kw being 89.2%.
+And that’s because A-Rated boilers are usually about 90% efficient.
+According to the SEDBUK rating 2009 for this Glow Worm boiler, it’s 89.3% efficient, while the 35kW sits at 89.2%.

 Most boiler components are bought in; they’re not made by the actual boiler manufacturer.
-And, it’s the components they choose to purchase that make a boiler good, or bad.
+And it’s the components the manufacturers choose that make a boiler good or bad.

 As an example, there are plenty of reviews of old Vaillant boilers that used to use an unreliable version of a Wilo pump.
-This would break, potentially leak, and what you’re left with is a broken boiler, with a tonne of water damage.
+This device would break, leak, and leave you with a busted boiler and a tonne of water damage.

-If you’ve had a problem this winter with your boiler, there’s a good chance frost protection could have prevented it.
-Around 20,000 people visited this website in a single day, when the temperature dropped below -6.
-And, the fix for most was probably simple; thaw out the condensate pipe.
+If you’ve had a problem with your boiler during winter, there’s a good chance frost protection could have prevented it.
+Around 20,000 people visited this website in a single day this past winter when the temperature dropped below -6.
+For most, the fix was probably simple — thaw out the condensate pipe.

 Condensed gases are let out of your property via this pipe.
-But, they’re prone to freezing.
-The boiler will lock out at this stage.
+And, they’re prone to freezing.
+When they do, the pipe gets blocked and the boiler locks out.

-Luckily, the 30C comes with frost protection, which is designed to keep the boiler ticking over at a few degrees, just enough to stop the condensate pipe (and other parts) freezing.
-That means avoiding a boiler lock out and expensive repair bills.
+Luckily, the 30C comes with frost protection, which is designed to keep the boiler ticking over at a few degrees, just enough to stop the condensate pipe (and other parts) from freezing.
+This means avoiding a boiler lock-out and expensive repair bills.

 Glow Worm Boiler Installation Cost

-Review Verdict: Should You Buy The Glow Worm Ultimate Boiler?
+Final Verdict: Should You Buy the Ultimate 30C Boiler?

-The Glow Worm ultimate isn’t a BAD boiler, but it’s hardly revolutionary either.
+Glow Worm’s Ultimate 30C isn’t a BAD boiler, but it’s hardly revolutionary either.